Autoimmune Series: Oral Health Impact of Rheumatoid Arthritis

 Is There a Connection Between Rheumatoid Arthritis and Periodontal Disease?

-There are a couple of different hypotheses currently out there about individuals with RA and also suffering from periodontal disease.
-One such hypothesis can be linked easily.
-RA can cause severe pain and stiffness in any of the body’s joints.
+Researchers propose several hypotheses about the relationship between RA and periodontal disease.
+One hypothesis links RA to severe pain and stiffness in the body’s joints.

-Limited mobility in joints including joints in hands can cause homecare, such as brushing and flossing, to become more difficult.
-If RA affects the TMJ, this can limit the patient’s ability to open, which further complicates maintaining healthy mouth environment.
-A lack of good homecare can certainly increase one’s risk for developing periodontal disease.
-Poor homecare may not be the exact link, but it is certainly a risk factor shared between the two diseases.
+Limited mobility in joints, including those in the hands, makes homecare tasks like brushing and flossing more difficult.
+If RA affects the temporomandibular joint (TMJ), it can restrict the patient’s ability to open their mouth, complicating the maintenance of a healthy oral environment.
+Insufficient homecare significantly increases the risk of developing periodontal disease.
+While poor homecare may not be the sole link, it certainly acts as a shared risk factor between the two diseases.

-In 2008, a German study found that patients with RA were 8 times more likely to develop periodontal disease.
-The study noted that poor oral hygiene alone did not explain such a significant increase leading us to look deeper into the cellular level of disease.
+In 2008, a German study found that patients with RA were eight times more likely to develop periodontal disease.
+The study indicated that poor oral hygiene alone could not explain such a significant increase, prompting further investigation into the cellular mechanisms involved.

-The oral tissue with periodontal disease and joints with RA have some similarities.
-As we well know, the inflammation of periodontal disease causes destruction of the bone and tissue surrounding the teeth.
-In correlation to joints, inflammation also causes the breakdown of joints and pain associated with RA.
-Many of the same proinflammatory proteins were found in both diseases (Tumor Necrosis Factor (TNF), Interleukin-1, and Interleukin-6).
-A different study from Israel also found that genetics may play a role in elevated risk for RA.
+The oral tissue affected by periodontal disease and the joints impacted by RA share similarities.
+Inflammation from periodontal disease leads to the destruction of bone and tissue surrounding the teeth.
+Similarly, inflammation in joints causes breakdown and pain associated with RA.
+Researchers have identified many of the same pro-inflammatory proteins in both conditions, including Tumor Necrosis Factor (TNF), Interleukin-1, and Interleukin-6.
+A separate study from Israel also suggested that genetics may elevate the risk for RA.

-The current and growing knowledge surrounding these things lead to a better understanding of the entire disease process.
-One of the early markers of RA is the increase of antibodies to citrullinated peptides.
-Citrullination is the scientific term, for a change in cell structure that leads it to be seen as a foreign entity to the body and helps the body to release anti-cyclic citrullinated (anti-CCP) antibodies.
+The growing body of knowledge surrounding these connections enhances our understanding of the disease processes.
+One early marker of RA is an increase in antibodies to citrullinated peptides.
+Citrullination refers to a change in cell structure that causes the body to perceive these cells as foreign, prompting the release of anti-cyclic citrullinated (anti-CCP) antibodies.

-These antibodies then attack the cells thought to be foreign, even though they are in fact cells of the body.
-The link to periodontal disease is in bacteria.
-It was found that at least one strain of bacteria commonly associated with periodontal disease causes the process of citrullination.
+These antibodies attack cells identified as foreign, even though they are actually the body’s own cells.
+The link to periodontal disease lies in specific bacteria; researchers found that at least one strain of bacteria commonly associated with periodontal disease triggers the citrullination process.

-Are Periodontal Disease and Rheumatoid Arthritis Linked?
-How to Manage Both Conditions
+Managing Both Conditions: Periodontal Disease and Rheumatoid Arthritis

-With all of this information, one can assume that periodontal disease and rheumatoid arthritis are clearly linked.
-Treating each disease is one of the best ways to control them.
-If you are suffering from uncontrolled periodontal disease you will likely benefit from scaling and root planing to bring it under control and maintain better oral health with frequent dental visits.
-It is also important to work with your physician to control your RA.
+With this information, one can assume a clear link between periodontal disease and rheumatoid arthritis.
+Effectively treating each disease is crucial for controlling their progression.
+If you suffer from uncontrolled periodontal disease, you will likely benefit from scaling and root planing to regain control and maintain better oral health through regular dental visits.
+It is also essential to collaborate with your physician to manage your RA effectively.

-If you suffer from RA and have a difficult time with you homecare due to stiff or painful joints, speak with your hygienist.
-You may benefit from different dental tools, including an electric toothbrush or water flosser.
+If you have RA and struggle with homecare due to stiff or painful joints, consult your hygienist.
+You might benefit from using different dental tools, such as an electric toothbrush or water flosser.

-At Ballard Dental Arts, we strive to work closely with our patients’ physicians to care for your entire health.
-If you have RA, it is imperative to maintain good homecare and frequent visits with your hygienist.
-Look for our upcoming blogs highlighting other autoimmune diseases over the coming months.
+At Ballard Dental Arts, we strive to work closely with our patients’ physicians to address your overall health.
+If you have RA, maintaining good homecare and scheduling frequent visits with your hygienist is imperative.
+Look for our upcoming blogs highlighting other autoimmune diseases in the months ahead.

-They are not spoken about often, taking a backseat to Smoking and Diabetes when it comes to periodontal disease.
-It is our hope that continued studies will be done to further understand the etiology of these elusive diseases.
+These conditions often take a backseat to smoking and diabetes concerning periodontal disease.
+We hope that continued studies will further elucidate the etiology of these elusive diseases.
 If you know someone with RA, please share this link with them!